What is GHS?

 What is a pictogram?

-As of June 1, 2015, the Hazard Communication Standard (HCS) will require pictograms on labels to alert users of the chemical hazards to which they may be exposed.
+The Hazard Communication Standard (HCS) requires pictograms on labels to alert users of the chemical hazards to which they may be exposed.
 Each pictogram consists of a symbol on a white background framed within a red border and represents a distinct hazard(s).
 The pictogram on the label is determined by the chemical hazard classification.
 The pictograms OSHA has adopted improve worker safety and health, conform with the GHS, and are used worldwide.

 While the GHS uses a total of nine pictograms, OSHA will only enforce the use of eight.
 The environmental pictogram is not mandatory but may be used to provide additional information.
 Workers may see the ninth symbol on a label because label preparers may choose to add the environment pictogram as supplementary information.
 Click here for descriptions of the nine pictograms showing the symbol for each pictogram, the written name for each pictogram, and the hazards associated with each of the pictograms.
 Most of the symbols are already used for transportation and many chemical users may be familiar with them.